-Defining your loyalty vision: people before technology, with Henry Christian
+Defining your loyalty vision: People before technology, with Henry Christian

 Irek Klimczak